“To perform at a high level, you have to attain a kind of unity with your instrument.”

 The key to easeful performance is the ability to command our music making in an integrated manner without exhausting our capacity.

-Establish a standard for easefulness whereby you make the quality of your experience while playing or singing as significant as the quality of the music you produce.
+Let’s establish standards for easefulness whereby we make the quality of our experience while playing or singing as significant as the quality of the music we produce.

-In the words of violinist Kato Havas, “Playing is never difficult; it is either easy, or it is impossible.”
+In the words of violinist and teacher Kato Havas, “Playing is never difficult; it is either easy, or it is impossible.”
 (The Musician’s Way, p.
 21)

 © 2016 Gerald Klickstein